237Codes/manyaka_portfolio_website/README.md

 # Contact me section

-Using <input> tag for users email because it is a single line.
-For multiple lines of input, I will rather use a text area tag
+Using <input> tag for user email because it is a single line.
+For multiple lines of input, I would rather use a text area tag

 I am using resend for the email.
-Resend is a popular for emails made by the same team as React Email https://resend.com/login?redirectedFrom=%2Foverview
+Resend is popular for emails made by the same team as React Email https://resend.com/login?redirectedFrom=%2Foverview

-Using "react hot toast" to customize the alert message that pops up on submit
+Using "react hot toast" to customize the alert message that pops up on submit.
+Need to install the library in my project and import it into the necessary file to implement.

 # Theme switch section

-To keep traack of the current theme when the user reloads or revisits the website, I am using the windows.localStorage("theme", "dark") function
+To keep track of the current theme when the user reloads or revisits the website, I am using windows.localStorage("theme", "dark") function

-When I have track of it, we need to get the theme when the page is about to display again using useEffect, then set the theme to the local them if any exists
+When I have a track of it, we need to get the theme when the page is about to display again using use effect, then set the theme to the local theme if any exists

 I can also keep track of the default theme on the users computer using media query windows.matchMedia("(prefers-color0scheme: dark)").matches